The Best Topical Treatment for Rosacea

 Chamomile is one of the most popular herbal remedies due to its proven anti-inflammatory effect.
 Compresses and salves with chamomile flowers can improve rosacea symptoms, and there are no known side effects.

 Feverfew is a plant from the same family as Chamomile and has similar flowers.
 Feverfew flowers have an anti-inflammatory effect that has been confirmed in several clinical studies.
-It is shown to be effective in the mitigation of rosacea symptoms and has no known side-effects.
+It is shown to be effective in the reduction of rosacea symptoms and has no known side-effects.

 Turmeric is a spice widely used in Middle Eastern cooking.
 Turmeric and its constituents constrict capillaries and have antioxidant, anti-inflammatory and wound-healing properties.
 It is one of the most promising anti-rosacea compounds.
 Clinical trials show that taking a course of pills that contain turmeric reduces rosacea symptoms such as facial redness.